Sleep Disorders Center

 Sleep disorders can be corrected through the use of medical and/or surgical therapies.
 The method of treatment is determined by the type and severity of the sleep disorder.

 The staff at Hancock Regional Hospital Sleep Disorders Center can help diagnose and treat sleep disorders.

-With four comfortable suites, the sleep center staff can schedule a time similar to the patient’s normal sleep period.
-Patients usually receive their diagnosis in less than three weeks.
+With four comfortable suites, the sleep center staff can schedule a study quickly.
+Patients usually receive their diagnosis in less than a week.
 Most insurance plans cover the study.